 To recharge the battery, just plug into a USB power source using a micro-USB cable (one is included with your purchase) and it will take about five to 10 hours to fully charge depending on the power source.

 If you decide to buy the solar panel to charge your Ring Spotlight Cam vs. a battery pack, it’s important you consider the environment you will be installing your camera in.
+The more motion events per day that are recorded, the more power you are going to need.
+You can find the solar panels for Ring here.

 If your Ring Spotlight Cam is in an area that records a lot of action (10+ events per day)(5), then you will need more power.